 By Carolyn Shields

 The complications which comes from introducing sex through literature to “young adults” is a harrowing issue for parents, literary agents, authors, and the whole publishing field.
-To what extent should sexual scenes be exploited?
 Should Sold, Patricia McCormick’s award winning and graphic Young Adult account of human trafficking really be situated between Vampire Academy and The Tales of Beedle the Bard?

 We all can agree that literature is an excellent form to spread messages or awareness to an audience—the mania over the Twilight and Hunger Games are proof, and as a teen I ate both series up.
 (I was also kind of pumped that Edward refused to have sex with Bella until they were married).